-When it comes to faith formation, a leading example students learn from most is their parents and family.
+When it comes to faith formation, the leading example students learn from the most is their parents and family.
 This is where the first step of religious education begins, in the homes and hearts of children learning from those that greatly influence them.
 As parents, you are the child’s first catechist and aid in the understanding of their Catholic faith; providing insight on questions regarding the Church, spirituality, Jesus, the Saints and so much more.

 So, what is a catechist, and what is catechesis?
 Catechesis is the Church’s efforts to make disciples, to help people believe in Jesus, instructing them in the Christian way of life.
 It is one element of the Church’s evangelizing mission.
 Through Baptism and Confirmation, the Holy Spirit fills members of the Church with a variety of gifts to be used in service to others, thus creating catechists.
 These men and women are appointed to serve the church in our parish religious education programs.

 As catechetical leaders, our teachers continue that instruction in the classroom by aiding students in understanding their Catholic faith and the principles behind it.
 We delve into spiritual growth from learning about the basic prayers to church history and understanding the Bible on a whole new level.
 There is always something that can be gained from understanding scripture and the principles we value, but also for students to learn more on their spiritual journey, growing closer to God and delving deeper into their faith.

 Curriculum – When it comes to teaching children about the love of Christ and becoming his disciples, we create our curriculum based on the churches’ teachings and standards formed by the Archdiocese of Cincinnati.
-Every grade evolves as they advance in their teachings and as students gain a greater understanding of the teachings of the Catholic faith.
+We are using new books this year for Grades 1-8: Spirit of Truth by Sophia Institute.